v8/v8.dev/src/blog/v8-release-83.md

 ### Stores to objects with typed arrays on the prototype chain

 According to the JavaScript specification, when storing a value to the specified key we need to lookup the prototype chain to see if the key already exists on the prototype.
-More often than not these keys don't exist on the prototype chain, and so V8 installs fast lookup handlers to avoid these prototype chain walks when it is safe to do so.
+More often than not these keys don’t exist on the prototype chain, and so V8 installs fast lookup handlers to avoid these prototype chain walks when it is safe to do so.

 However, we recently identified a particular scenario where V8 incorrectly installed this fast lookup handler, leading to incorrect behaviour.
 When `TypedArray`s are on the prototype chain, all stores to keys which are OOB of the `TypedArray` should be ignored.
 For example, in the case below `v[2]` shouldn’t add a property to `v` and the subsequent reads should return undefined.